park1996/Music-Classification-By-Genre/README.md

 * The dataset is located here: [fma_small.zip](https://os.unil.cloud.switch.ch/fma/fma_small.zip) - size is 7.2 GB
 * Details about the FMA dataset can be found in the official [paper](https://arxiv.org/pdf/1612.01840.pdf)
 ### APIs:
-The access the dataset data, please use the following APIs:
+The access the dataset data, feel free to use the following APIs:
 * feature_extractor class:

 |Function Name | Description |